RJvH/dapr-workshop/README.md

 Go to https://dotnet.microsoft.com/en-us/download and download & install the SDK

+> If you are working with a USB key, and have internet connection problems, the .Net 6 offline installer can be found in the binaries directory

 ### 3. Install Project Tye

 - make sure that the nuget.org feed is in your sources list: ```dotnet nuget list source"